vishnunairjanardhan/democms/src/content/posts/customer-engagement.md

 One of the brand’s standout engagement tactics was hosting an Amazon Live livestream with Jessica Alba, the founder.
 This gave her the chance to connect directly with customers, share the story behind the brand, and showcase products in a fun, interactive live video.

 This multi-faceted strategy paid off big time.
 The Honest Company saw a fivefold increase in page views from Streaming TV ad impressions, a 39% higher return on ad spend, and continued growth in reach from one quarter to the next.
-It’s a great example of how brands can use a blend of ads, live engagement, and personalized experiences to keep customers engaged and drive results.
+It’s a great example of how brands can use a blend of ads, live engagement, and personalized experiences to keep customers engaged and drive results.</li>

-<li><h3>McDelivery</h3></li>
+<h3>McDelivery</h3>
-McDonald’s McDelivery service has been redefining customer engagement since its launch in Canada in 2017.
+<li>McDonald’s McDelivery service has been redefining customer engagement since its launch in Canada in 2017.
 With the onset of the pandemic in 2020, McDelivery became even more essential as restaurants had to close indoor dining.
 To shift brand perception and engage with customers in new, creative ways, McDonald’s partnered with Amazon Advertising to develop the campaign "McDelivery and a Movie."

 <img src="/assets/blog/save-while-you-savor-1024x549.jpeg" alt="McDelivery"/>

 This campaign was all about bringing the family movie night experience directly to customers, combining food delivery with entertainment.
 Custom “McDelivery hubs” were created on Amazon.ca and Fire TV, offering a curated list of movies perfect for a cozy night in.
 Additionally, a shoppable carousel featured movie night essentials like popcorn bowls and pajamas, making it easy for customers to complete their experience with a few clicks.

 To amplify the campaign, McDonald’s used traffic-driving display banners and engaging online video content, running across multiple platforms including Amazon.ca, IMDb, Twitch, and even Thursday Night Football.
 The campaign not only promoted McDelivery as a convenient service but also made it a fun, integrated part of customers' entertainment routines.
-This creative approach helped McDonald’s boost engagement and positively shift how customers viewed the brand during a challenging time.
+This creative approach helped McDonald’s boost engagement and positively shift how customers viewed the brand during a challenging time.</li>

 </ul>